What is this medication?

-IVOSIDENIB (EYE voe SID e nib) is a medicine that targets proteins in cancer cells and stops the cancer cells from growing.
-It is used to treat acute myelogenous leukemia.
+IVOSIDENIB (EYE voe SID e nib) targets proteins in cancer cells and stops the cancer cells from growing.
+It treats acute myelogenous leukemia and cholangiocarcinoma.

 This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.

 What should I tell my care team before I take this medication?

 They need to know if you have any of these conditions:

 Take this medicine by mouth.
 Take it as directed on the prescription label at the same time every day.
 Do not cut, crush, or chew this medicine.
 Swallow the tablets whole.
 You can take it with or without food.
 If it upsets your stomach, take it with food.
 Do not take it with a high-fat meal.
 Keep taking it unless your health care provider tells you to stop.

 Do not take this medicine with grapefruit juice.

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.

 Talk to your health care provider about the use of this medicine in children.
 Special care may be needed.

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.